 The cloud is a network that hosts applications and services either onsite or remotely thanks to the dependable fast Internet services today.
+The cloud has led to a drive in web application development.
 Unlike the traditional network located in a typical datacenter, the cloud it not hardware centric and location is irrelevant.
 It can service users whether it is located on premise or a thousand miles away.
 The generally accepted definition of cloud computing comes from the National Institute of Standards and Technology (NIST).

 ”Cloud Computing is a model for enabling convenient, on-demand network access to a shared pool of configurable computing resources that can be rapidly provisioned and released with minimal management effort or service provider interaction.”

 The cloud has some distinct advantages for business and their enterprises, but it is important to understand what the cloud can do for your organization.
 According to a recent report, 95 percent of IT professionals reported migrating some part of their infrastructure to the cloud in the past 12 months.
 However, 35 percent said they had also ultimately moved workloads out of the cloud and back on premise.
 Undoubtedly,some of the respondents who reversed their cloud migrations may have been overanxious to move to the cloud and neglected to scrutinize if the cloud is indeed a fit for their organization.
 The truth is, the majority of enterprise applications are not ready or the cloud.
 There are also many organizations that cannot use the cloud due to compliancy and regulatory reasons such as those who must follow HIPAA or PCI standards.
 Other organizations may have strict security policies that prohibit the hosting of company data on third party platforms, like thefinalstep.co.uk.

 Cloud Deployment Models